zouloux/chimera/NEW-SERVER-SETUP.md

 2. Connect through SSH
 3. Add your public SSH key to `~/.ssh/authorized_keys` to avoid password logins
 4. Optionally, change default SSH port to improve security

+#### Prepare DNS

+Configure DNS with your domain name register to point any sub-domain to an your chimera server's IP address.
+DNS be configured like `*.domain-name.com A SERVER_IP` if you want to have `domain-name.com` pointing to a website but any sub-domain pointing to your Chimera server.
+Anyway, you must redirect all sub-domain of any domain (or sub-domain) to server IP.
+Can also be something like `*.chimera.domain-name.com A SERVER_IP`

 #### Install dependencies